 - Neoprene belly band, and adjustable chest and neck flaps.

 - Bright colors and reflective piping.

-- A few customers complained that the fitting sizes were inaccurate.
+- A few customers complain that the fitting sizes are inaccurate.

 5. Kurgo Dog Water Life Jacket

 The Kurgo Surf n Turf Coat is a 2 season coat, a life jacket that doubles as a raincoat.
 You can use this jacket to provide buoyancy in the water or protection against rainy days.